It’s all your fault Barnbougle Dunes!

 Tom’s Little Devil

-Nicknamed Tom’s Little Devil, the 122-yard par 3 seventh turns you around and plays back in the same direction as the opening holes.
+Nicknamed Tom’s Little Devil, the 112-meter (122-yard) par 3 seventh turns you around and plays back in the same direction as the opening holes.
 For us, this meant that the tiny postage stamp-sized green was directly into the strong wind!
-There are bunkers short and right of the green that are away from the putting surface, but the false front would make for an extremely difficult up and down.
+There are bunkers short and right of the green that is away from the putting surface, but the false front would make for an extremely difficult up and down.
 There are no bunkers long, but the slope behind the green won’t stop until it’s a lost ball, which means that long isn’t an option either.
 And the bunkers left are well overhead high deep!
 Miss it left and you might as well pack a lunch because you’re going to be down there awhile.
 All this adds up to is that there is no safe miss on seven.

 Having already eaten, I was determined not to go left.
 With the wind gusting off the ocean, I decided to try my luck with a knock-down eight-iron.
 Holding my breath, I watched it land pin high in the middle right of the tiny green, and then roll off the right side.